A Grammar of Hypotheses for Visualization, Data, and Analysis: Hypothesis Spaces

+To formalize the three hypothesis spaces and apply them to reason about the implications of the spaces, we first define some operations and properties of the hypothesis spaces:

-\begin{definition}[A Hypothesis] A hypothesis statement $h$ is said to be in a hypothesis space $H_1$ (i.e., $h \in H_1$) if $h$ can be parsed and type-checked by the grammar associated with the hypothesis space. \end{definition}
+\begin{definition}[A Hypothesis] A hypothesis statement ($h$) is said to be in a hypothesis space $H_1$ (i.e., $h \in H_1$) if $h$ can be parsed by the grammar associated with the hypothesis space. \end{definition}

-\begin{definition}[Size of a Hypothesis Space] The size of a hypothesis space $H_1$ is denoted as $|H_1|$.
-This represents the number of statements that can be parsed by the grammar associated with the hypothesis space.
-In general, it is exponential in the domains of the non-terminals in the grammar. \end{definition}
+\begin{definition}[Size of a Hypothesis Space] The size of a hypothesis space $H_1$ is denoted as $|H_1|$, representing the number of statements that can be parsed by the grammar associated with the hypothesis space. \end{definition}

 \begin{definition}[Containment] Given two hypothesis spaces $H_1$ and $H_2$, if $H_1\subset H_2$ then $|H_1| < |H_2|$.
 Further, any solution that can be used to answer hypotheses in $H_2$ can be used to answer $H_1$. \end{definition}